rev-net/memo/pitch.md

 ## TLDR

-Today's crypto applications, social networks, and AI agents have a business model problem, rooted in the tensions between open source productivity and private value capture.
+Today's crypto, media, and AI networks have a business model problem, rooted in the tensions between open source productivity and private value capture.

 This has often led to misallocated resources and capital losses, while entrepreneurs focused on long-term value creation are left with scraps.